joshchng/joshchng/README.md

-# Read about josh below ⤵️
+# read about josh below ⤵️

 hey!

-I’m Josh Chang, a UC Berkeley Data Science student with a strong foundation in programming, data analysis, and backend integrations.
+I'm Josh Chang, a UC Berkeley Data Science student with a strong foundation in programming, data analysis, and backend integrations.
 I am passionate about roles that intersect technology and life sciences, and I am eager to connect with professionals to collaborate on innovative projects that make a difference.

 ## About Me